 Cults

-The million-dollar question is how to effectively eliminate stimulants from your life.
+The million-dollar question being, “How to effectively eliminate stimulants from life?”.
 The solution, however, is straightforward:

 Be Away or Be Aware

-Be Away: If it's possible, simply distance yourself from the stimulant.
-Trust yourself—you already know how to do this.
-You don't need a New York Times bestselling book or a social media influencer to teach you how.
+If it's possible, simply distance yourself from the stimulant.
+Trust yourself—you know how to do this already.
+You don't need a New York Times bestseller or a social media influencer to show you how.

-Sometime People Shift from One Stimulant to another as an escape mechanism.
-Thinking they are being away.
-You be clear you are not doing it.
+Sometimes, People Shift from One Stimulant to Another as an Escape Mechanism assuming that they are being away.
+Be sure to not slip into the illusion.

 Clearly List the Stimulants: Identify them explicitly.

 Gamify Your Watchfulness: Create a printed 40-day tracking sheet with your identified stimulants.
-Mark each day red if you slip and green if you successfully remain vigilant.
+Mark the respective days red if you slip and green if you successfully remain vigilant.
 This method validates your progress and encourages consistent awareness.

 Sometimes you slip more into stimulants because you really don't know what you want and don't want.
 If that's the case, then fix your vision, milestones and goals and start manifesting them.
-Your mind will become so busy with that that you won't have time for any stimulants.
+Your mind will be so absorbed in it that you won’t have room for any stimulants.

 PS: The one piece of advice and request I always give to my mentees is: Don't use anyone as a stimulant, nor let anyone use you as a stimulant.